The Two RV Gypsies: Full-Time RVers

 August 30, 2016

 Wind Cave National Park is a United States National Park 10 miles north of the town of Hot Springs in western South Dakota.
 Established in 1903 by President Theodore Roosevelt, it was the seventh U.S. National Park and the first cave to be designated a national park anywhere in the world.
-There is a fee for cave tours.
-There are several different types of tours available.
+There was a fee for cave tours.
+There were several different types of tours available.

 The cave is notable for its displays of the calcite formation known as boxwork.
 Approximately 95 percent of the world's discovered boxwork formations are found in Wind Cave.
 Wind Cave is also known for its frostwork.